AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 and maintainability.
 Throughout the development process, we dedicated significant amounts of time and resources to deeply understand the original AB3's structure, and from there, implement new features, while remaining committed to maintaining code quality and following key software engineering and Object-oriented Programming (OOP) principles.

 Our team also engaged in rigorous testing of our application through implementation of comprehensive test cases, and continuously updated our documentation as well as code comments to ensure clarity for future developers and project evaluators.
-To achieve this, our team put in long hours of planning, coding, and evaluation to ensure that we can deliver a complete and well-structured product.
+Achieving this required long hours of careful planning, coding, and evaluation, reflecting our team’s commitment to delivering a complete, robust, and well-structured product.

 ### Achievements